martinpihrt/OSPy/api/docs/Mobile_API_v1.md

 - `GET /backups/{filename}/download` returns `application/zip`.
 - `POST /backups/{filename}/restore` validates, stages and restores it, then schedules restart.

+`GET /backups` returns an array whose items contain `name`, byte `size` and Unix `modified` time.
+The file name from this response must be URL-encoded as one path segment for download or restore.
+The download response is raw ZIP bytes rather than the normal JSON envelope and uses `Content-Disposition: attachment`; a native client must stream or write these bytes to a user-selected file and must not attempt to decode them as JSON.
 Existing ZIP path, checksum, size, schema and SQLite/shelve validation remains authoritative.
 The mobile API does not weaken restore checks.

 ### Update and system endpoints

-`GET /updates` returns System Update health. `/updates/actions/check|apply| rollback` requires the running System Update plug-in.
+`GET /updates` returns System Update health. `/updates/actions/check|apply|rollback` requires the running System Update plug-in. `POST /updates/actions/apply` installs from the channel already selected in System Update; it does not silently change stable/beta selection.
+The mobile client should ask for confirmation, display the asynchronous operation state and reconnect after the controlled restart.
 System actions are `/system/actions/restart-ospy`, `/reboot` and `/poweroff`.

 Long operations return HTTP `202` with an operation object.
 Poll `GET /operations/{id}` until `status` is `completed` or `failed`; fields include `kind`, `progress`, `result`, `error`, `created` and `updated`.